Cut your recurring bills.

 What to say

-Ask for 'loyalty' or 'customer retention' โ€” the front-line agent can't give you the good deals.
+Ask for 'loyalty' or 'customer retention' - the front-line agent cannot give you the good deals.
+Bell's best offers come on the SECOND call, not the first.

 Telus / Koodo / Public Mobile